Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

 ## Goals
 Our goal for this lesson is to refactor the code in the `book_routes.py` file that converts a `Book` model into a `Dictionary` to a reusable helper function named `to_dict` in the `Book` model's class.

-To do this we will:
+To do this we will follow the same steps of planning then executing a refactor as outlined in the previous lesson.
-- Plan our refactor by
-  - identifying what code we will refactor
-  - identifying dependencies on the code being refactored
-  - ensuring we have strong test coverage
-- Execute our refactor by
-  - writing new, reusable, helper functions
-  - replacing the existing code with our new functions
-  - frequently running our tests as we work to ensure our code's behavior remains the same

 ## Branches